bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 Umut Deniz Şener | Creating a code base for frontend team in order to start building our web application HEKA.
 Implementing a navigation bar that allows users navigating to another components.
 Implementing Post component.
 Implementing PostBox component which renders multiple posts.
 Implementing Home Page.
 Implementing unit test cases for Home Page.
 Implementing the backend connection base for the web application.
 Implementing functions that make requests to the backend easily.
 Improving UI of the sign in and sign up pages.
 Reviewing the pull requests and issues in frontend team.
 Providing support to other frontend team members while they encountered a problem.
 Making research on React Hooks, Saas, Css Text Animations, Responsive Css Design, React Libraries.
 Implementing a structure for Lifting State Up.
 [Erdinç Günaydın](https://github.com/bounswe/bounswe2022group4/wiki/Erdinç-Günaydın) | i.
 Making research on Android development, libraries and development conventions on Android </br> ii.
 Getting knowledge on Kotlin.  </br> iii.
 Reviewing of the works which have done by other team members. </br> iv.
 Implementation of the profile pages both doctor and normal user. </br> v.
 Costumizing the theme of mobile app and providing the compatibility with front-end product. </br> vi.
 Set and costumize of communication channel. </br> vii.
 Documenting the meeting notes when needed.
 Oğuzhan Tok |  Implementation of the Authentication API for the application.
 Creation of the Postman Collection for the Authentication API.
 Revision on the project plan.
 Some other responsibilites such as reviewing the pull requests.
-Miraç Batuhan Malazgirt |    i.
-Making research on React and learning it from scratch. </br> ii.
-Attending weekly meetings. </br> iii.
-Implementing Card component. </br> iv.
-Implementing  Modal component which renders multiple cards. </br> v.
-Designing the Profil Page section of the project. </br> vi.
-Implementing design of the Profil Page. </br> vii.
-Implementing design of the Profil Page. </br> vii.
-Implementing unit test cases for Profile Pages. </br> ix.
-Preparing realistic data for presentation.</br> x.
-Preparing docker files for deployment. </br> xi.
-Reviewing the pull requests and issues. </br> xii.
-Preparing requirements done section of the group milestone report.
+[Berat Damar](https://github.com/bounswe/bounswe2022group4/wiki/Berat-Damar)| i.
+Revision of requirements and making necessary changes.  </br> ii.
+Making research on Frontend development technologies. </br> iii.
+Learning HTML and CSS before starting to learn React.  </br> iv.
+Learning frontend development using React. </br> v.
+Designing and implementation of login page.  </br> vi.
+Implementing the backend connection between the sign up page and our REST API. </br> vii.
+Conducting a research about testing methodlogies in React and providing base structure for unit tests. </br> viii.
+Writing meeting notes for general team and fronend team. </br> iv.
+Reviewing the works done by the frontend team.  </br> v.
+Revision on Use Case Diagram

 ----------------